How to prepare for a job interview: tips for success

 - Make sure you’ll look the part.
 Look, act and dress professionally.
 Ideally, a business suit should be worn.
 Clean shoes, clean finger nails and clean well groomed hair are important.
 If wearing a black or very dark suit, make sure there is no dandruff or specks of fluff on the shoulder.

-To get to the motivations and working style of a potential employee, interviewers often turn to behavioural interviewing, an interviewing style that aims to establishing your core competencies relevant to the role, such as teamwork, creativity and innovation, decision making ability, business awareness or conflict resolution.
-The interviewer will be looking for examples of past behaviour that demonstrate these competencies.
+When preparing for a job interview, you should next make sure you understand how to answer job interview questions.
+To get to the motivations and working style of a potential employee, interviewers often turn to behavioural, competency, and situational interview questions to understand your behaviours and establish your core skills and competencies relevant to the role, such as teamwork, creativity and innovation, decision making ability, business awareness or conflict resolution.

 - Describe a situation in which you didn’t meet your stated goal.
 How did you handle it?